-- Uncommon infections caused by fungi and tuberculosis bacteria also boccur in people using anti-TNF medications.
-In 2009, the FDA issued a warning to healthcare professionals, stressing the need to test for these infections in people using anti-TNF medications who display symptoms of body-wide (systemic) illness.
-Because these infections are uncommon, previous delays in diagnosis have resulted in death in some patients.
+- Uncommon infections caused by fungi and tuberculosis bacteria also occur in people using anti-TNF medications.
+People using anti-TNF medications who display symptoms of body-wide (systemic) illness should be tested.
+Because these infections are uncommon, previous delays in diagnosis have resulted in death in some people.

-- Patients receiving these drugs are at risk of reactivating old tuberculosis (TB) infections.
-Patients are also at higher risk for developing TB.
+- People receiving these drugs are at risk of reactivating old tuberculosis (TB) infections.
+People are also at a higher risk for developing TB.
 The FDA recommends TB screening with a purified protein derivation (PPD) skin test.

 - Whether TNF inhibitors increase the risk for lymphoma and skin cancers is a debated issue.

-Immunosuppressants.
-Some immunosuppressants being studied for psoriasis include tacrolimus (Prograf), pimecrolium, and sirolimus.
+Some oral immunosuppressants being studied for psoriasis include tacrolimus, pimecrolium, and sirolimus.
 Studies have been limited, however.
 Side effects of these medications are similar to those of cyclosporine.
 Pimecrolimus may specifically target the skin and have fewer side effects.
 (Some immunosuppressants are also being studied as topical treatments.)